TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-We now have a shell as the `amrois` user:
+We now have a shell as the `amrois` user.

 And we can get the `user.txt` flag: